LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: Introduction

 \section{Introduction}

 Positioning has been an essential component in cellular services, initially driven by regulatory requirements for determining the location of emergency calls.
 The need for precise positioning has grown significantly with the proliferation of navigation-dependent applications and advanced use cases such as smart factories, autonomous driving, and augmented and virtual reality (AR/VR), especially as we move towards 6G networks.
 In the 5G era, cellular positioning has evolved significantly with advancements, including assisted GNSS, downlink (DL) and uplink (UL) positioning methods, multi-technology integration (such as Bluetooth and WLAN), and sidelink positioning.
-Starting from Release 17, NTN was introduced in 5G NR, supporting cellular services through satellites in Low-Earth Orbits (LEO), Medium-Earth Orbits (MEO), and geostationary-earth orbits (GEO)~\cite{dureppagari_ntn_10355106,3gpp::38300}.
-This paves the way for emerging satellite constellations (e.g., Starlink and OneWeb) to provide enhanced mobile broadband (EMBB) and internet-of-things (IoT) services globally. \chb{Although GNSS will remain a cornerstone for PNT, it is crucial to understand if LEO constellations can offer a promising alternative for PNT using 6G cellular infrastructure, which is the main theme of this paper}.
-LEO satellites, orbiting at around 600 km, offer superior link budgets, enhancing signal strength compared to MEO satellites, orbiting at 20,200 km.
-Improved signal strength coupled with larger bandwidth improves multipath resolution and reduces time-to-first-fix (TTFF).
+Starting from Release 17, NTN was introduced in 5G NR, supporting cellular services through satellites in low-earth orbits (LEO), medium-earth orbits (MEO), and geostationary-earth orbits (GEO)~\cite{dureppagari_ntn_10355106,3gpp::38300}.
+This paves the way for emerging satellite constellations (e.g., Starlink and OneWeb) to provide enhanced mobile broadband (EMBB) and Internet-of-things (IoT) services globally.

+Although GNSS will remain a cornerstone for PNT, it is crucial to understand if LEO constellations can offer a promising alternative for PNT using 6G cellular infrastructure, which is the main theme of this paper. \chb{LEO satellites, orbiting at around 600 km, offer superior link budgets, enhancing signal strength compared to GNSS, which orbit at 20,200 km.
+Improved signal strength, coupled with larger bandwidth, improves multipath resolution and reduces time-to-first-fix (TTFF) compared to GNSS}.
 Additionally, LEO-based systems can eliminate the need for GNSS radios (as of Release 19, NR-NTN connectivity requires UE to resolve its location using GNSS), reducing UE power consumption and complexity.
 However, compared to GNSS, repurposing communication-focused LEO satellites for positioning poses several challenges: narrow and frequency-separated beams are less suitable for positioning compared to the broader beams in GNSS, limited phase coherence hinders coherent combining of signals across time, and high variability in delay and Doppler shifts adds additional complexity in detecting and tracking PRS signals.